 The smaller river birds require quite some patience and a keen eye to spot them.
 This is because it is difficult to sight them against the neutral colour of the sand.

 The best locations for birding in Guwahati are

-- The Guwahati Refinery Colony – This area by the banks of the Brahmaputra plays host to quite a few known birds.
+- The Guwahati Refinery Quarters – This area by the banks of the Brahmaputra plays host to quite a few known birds.
 Since the river is accessible from this place, it is quite easy to hop onto the mud flats and look for river birds. (marked in the picture above)